mdn/content/files/en-us/mozilla/firefox/releases/12/index.md

 ### XUL

-- The definition of the values for the {{XULAttr("chromemargin")}} attribute has changed slightly, to make it easier to make cross-platform XUL code look good on platforms with different default window border widths.
+- The definition of the values for the `chromemargin` attribute has changed slightly, to make it easier to make cross-platform XUL code look good on platforms with different default window border widths.

 ### XPCOM